raviolaAlessio/noty/README.md

 ## Use
-To get the assigned task of a user, with status Not Started, Progress or To Be Tested and export them to a csv use.
+To get the assigned task of a user, with status Not Started, Progress or To Be Tested, in the current sprint and export them to a csv use.
 ```
-go run . task -a <assignee_name> -s NS,P,TBT --outfile out.csv
+go run . task -a <assignee_name> -s NS,P,TBT --sprint current --outfile out.csv
 ```

 Other flags are available.